Honda-Ohio State STEM Award

 Formerly known as the Honda-Ohio State Math Medal award (2005-2016), the STEM award was expanded to include outstanding academic performance in science, technology, business and engineering areas in addition to the orginal focus on mathematics.

-Last year's inaugural class of 2018 STEM award recipients consisted of 178 high school seniors in central and southwestern Ohio.
-The Class of 2019 STEM award will honor 150 graduating seniors who will recieve the award at their high school annual awards ceremony.
+The inaugural class of 2018 STEM award recipients consisted of 178 high school seniors in central and southwestern Ohio, while the class of 2019 award honored 150 graduating seniors.
+One hundred nine seniors were nominated for the award from the class of 2020.

 More than 300 public and private high schools in central, western and southwestern Ohio are invited each spring to select an incoming senior to receive the STEM Award.
 The seniors are notified of their award in September and are encouraged to continue their STEM career pathway by applying for the Honda scholarship at Ohio State.